Overview

 Step 6

 After the dough has doubled in size, generously flour a cutting board or pastry mat and place the dough on it.
-Roll the dough out into a rectangle until it is approximately 1/4-inch thick and 25"x16" in dimension.
-Spread the cinnamon-sugar filling across the entire dough surface.
+Roll the dough out into a rectangle, until it is approximately 1/4-inch thick and 25"x16" in dimension.
+Spread the cinnamon-sugar filling across the entire dough rectangle.

 Step 7

 Roll the dough tight into one long strand.
-Slice the cinnamon rolls into 12 to 14 pieces and place in a greased 9x13 cooking pan or casserole dish.
-(If you have twine, this works well at cutting the dough.)
-Cover the pan or dish and allow the dough to rise again (approximately double).
+Slice the cinnamon rolls into 12 to 14 pieces and place in a greased 9"x13" cooking pan or casserole dish.
+(If you have some twine, it works incredibly well at cutting the dough.)
+Cover the pan and allow the dough to rise again (approximately double).
 This usually takes about 15 to 20 minutes.

 Step 8

 Preheat the oven to 375 degrees.
-After the dough has risen, pour warm (not hot) heavy cream over cinnamon rolls.
+After the dough has risen, pour warm (not hot) heavy cream over the cinnamon rolls.
 Cook for approximately 20 minutes or until golden brown.
 (Cooking may take an upwards of 25 minutes, but we like to start at 20 minutes and check.)
-A knife should come out clean-ish — expect some of the sugar filling to stick to the knife, but none of the dough should come off on it.
+A knife should come out clean-ish — expect some of the brown sugar filling to stick to the knife, but none of the dough should come off.

 Step 9